Preclinical and Clinical Trial Requirements

 The GCP guidelines follow the guidelines of the ICH Guideline for Structure and Content of Clinical Study Reports.
 In this regard, GCP guidelines state that clinical trial protocols must generally include the following general content requirements:

 - General information: (i) Title of the Protocol, identification number of the protocol and date (any amendment shall also include the number and date of the amendment); (ii) name and address of the sponsor and monitor (if different to the sponsor); (iii) name and title of the persons authorized by the sponsor to sign the protocols and its amendments; (iv) name, title, address and phone number of the medical expert of the sponsor for the study; (v) name and title of the investigators responsible for conducting the study and address and phone number of the site or sites in which the investigation will be conducted.
-Name, title, address and phone number qualified physicians responsible for medical decisions related to the investigation site (if different to the investigator); (vi) Name, address of the clinical laboratories and other medical or technical departments and or sites involved in the study.
+Name, title, address and phone number of the qualified physicians responsible for medical decisions related to the investigation site (if different to the investigator); (vi) Name, address of the clinical laboratories and other medical or technical departments and or sites involved in the study.

 - Background information: (i) Summary of the findings in non clinical studies with potential clinical significance and other clinical studies relevant for the investigation; (ii) Summary of known and potential risks and benefits, if available, for human beings; (iii) description and justification of the route of administration, dosage, dosage scheme and treatment schedule; (iv) statement that the study will be conducted in accordance to GCP, the protocol and applicable regulatory requirements; (v) description of the target population of the study.